 I fire my pottery in an electric kiln to cone 3 (2100 degrees F) so that each piece sings when tapped.
 I just love the high pitch sound of a ‘tight’ clay body and feel that sound, as well as touch, are important to the overall sensory experience of handmade pottery.

 I am a proud member of the Southern Highland Craft Guild.
 My pottery has been published in several books and has found its way to Europe, Asia and Australia.

 Along with making pottery, I also teach.
 I am a faculty member at Southwestern Community College in the Heritage Arts program that offers a Master Potter Certificate.
 I have also taught at the John C. Campbell Folk School, at studios around the country and via Skype.

 Please take a look at my Artist Statement and Resume.

-In the evenings, I enjoy playing tug-of-war with Peetee, knitting and sitting on the couch, watching movies and eating popcorn and drinking craft beer with Jeff.
+In the evenings, I enjoy playing with Snoopy, knitting and sitting on the couch, watching movies and eating popcorn and drinking craft beer with Jeff.
 Occasionally I will pick up the upright bass and jam with Jeff and friends.

 You are welcome to contact me (NO SPAM, PLEASE) to inquire about my pottery for sale or workshops I conduct.
 Email me at pincupottery(at)gmail.com